j4zzcat/viewport/README.md

 the given endpoints (usually security cameras) into HTTP Live Streaming (HLS) streams, and then makes these streams available on a simple, unattended web page (i.e., 'viewport').

-The program is available both as a Docker container and a Raspberry Pi deb package.
+The program is available both as standalone and as a Docker image.

 &nbsp;
 ## Unifi Protect Quickstart